 It’s hard not to sneeze without someone warning you to take Vitamin C to stave off a cold.
 In fact, for decades, Vitamin C has been heralded as a cure-all of everything from cancer to the common cold.
 Can Vitamin C be used to cure the cold, or any ailment for that matter?

 There are two camps in the Vitamin C controversy.
 There are those who believe that Vitamin C, particularly in very high doses (called megadoses) can relieve or completely cure a host of ailments.
 These are backed up by studies and anecdotal evidence.
-On the other side of the fence are studies that “prove” Vitamin C simply doesn’t work, and that claims of anything otherwise are either due to defective testing methods, flukes, or placebo effect.
+On the other side of the fence are studies that claim Vitamin C simply doesn’t work, and that statements of anything otherwise are either due to defective testing methods, flukes, or placebo effect.
 Pharmaceutical companies tend to dismiss studies as quackery.
-Of course the pro-Vitamin C camp in modern times was championed by Dr. Linus Pauling, who was a two-time Nobel Prize winner.
-It’s ashame to see the anti-Vitamin C camp try to bash him.
+The pro-Vitamin C camp in modern times was championed by Dr. Linus Pauling, who was a two-time Nobel Prize winner.

 I’m usually one to land on the side of science and studies, however in this case I tend to take a much more critical look at both sides.
 The problem with studies is that anyone can do one, and anyone can skew the results however they choose.